yellowsink/yotei/CONFIG_FORMATS.md

 Maybe only use this one on high uptime e.g. server environments.

 Always cannot be used with `once`.
 Doing this will make the config invalid.

+### `as`

+The `as` key defines the username of who the task should be ran as.

+If Yotei is running as root, this field MUST be provided.

+If Yotei is running as a user (`--user`), this field MUST NOT be provided.

 ## `/etc/yotei/internal`